Optimal inversion of the Anscombe variance-stabilizing transformation

 download zip package

-includes functions implementing the exact unbiased inverse of the Anscombe variance-stabilizing transformation
+includes functions implementing the exact unbiased inverse in the iterative framework for Poisson denoising via VST

 Any unauthorized use of the provided software and files for industrial or profit-oriented activities is expressively prohibited.
 By downloading any of the files contained in this site, you implicitly agree to all the terms of the TUT limited license.
 Please read the TUT limited license PDF before you proceed with downloading any of the files.